 Representatives from the key associations will provide a review on recent industry trends and an update on accreditation and certification programmes.

-11:00 IMCA Developments over the Past 12 Months
+11:00 IMCA DP Assurance Initiatives Over the Past 12 Months

-- Guidelines for developing and conducting DP annual trials programmes
+- Revised guidelines for developing and conducting DP annual trials programmes.

 11:20 Session Q&A